Do you want to grow your sales with eCommerce email marketing?

 Your customers are being bombarded with promotional emails every day.
-In fact, an average email subscriber gets 416 commercial emails per month.
-If you want your emails to get noticed and clicked, you’ll need to make your emails stand out.
+If you want your emails to get noticed and clicked, you’ll need to make them stand out from the rest.

 Email personalization is one of the most important eCommerce email marketing best practices.
-It can mean the difference between emails your leads notice and click, and emails they skip right over.
+It can mean the difference between emails that get noticed and clicked, and emails that are skipped right over.

-It is impossible to manually personalize all emails you send out to your customers.
-Automation is the secret sauce to email personalization.
+It’s impossible to manually personalize all the emails you send out to your customers.
+So, automation is the secret sauce to email personalization.

-Classify your leads into distinct groups based on your customers’ specific characteristic, like onsite behavior, interests, email preferences, etc. You can then send out emails addressing that characteristic.
+Classify your leads into distinct groups based on your subscribers’ specific characteristics, like onsite behavior, interests, or email preferences.
+You can then send out emails addressing that characteristic.

-For example, you can segment your leads based on your customers’ brand preferences.
-When a new item is available to purchase under that brand, you can notify your customers’ by sending an email.
+For example, you can segment your subscribers based on their brand preferences.
+When a new item is available to purchase under that brand, you can notify your customers by sending an email.

 Behavioral Trigger Emails